hanhha/ACTS/README.md

 ~~~
 trader.py -h
 ~~~
-For the first time, it would creates 2 config files.
+For the first time, it would create 2 config files.
 You would then need to modify those files to match your desires.

 + user_config.ini : your desired market, goal, lost threshold, interval, exchange fee and some debug/simulation configuration.
 + acts_config.ini : API key and secret key for exchange, Bokeh configuration (in case that you want to show charts)